Human parainfluenza viruses: Viral structure and organisation

 HPIVs are characterised by producing enveloped virions and containing single stranded negative sense RNA.
 Non-infectious virions have also been reported to contain RNA with positive polarity.
 HPIV genomes are about 15,000 nucleotides in length and encode six key structural proteins.

 The structural gene sequence of HPIVs is as follows: 3′-NP-P-M-F-HN-L-5′ (the protein prefixes and further details are outlined in the table below).

 With the advent of reverse genetics, it has been found that the most efficient human parainfluenza viruses (in terms of replication and transcription) have a genome nucleotide total that is divisible by the number 6.
 This has led to the "rule of six" being coined.
-Exceptions to this rule have been found and its exact advantages are not fully understood.
+Exceptions to the rule have been found, and its exact advantages are not fully understood.

-Electrophoresis has shown that the molecular weight (MW) of the proteins for the four HPIVs are similar (with the exception of the phosphoprotein, which shows significant variation).
+Electrophoresis has shown that the molecular weight of the proteins for the four HPIVs are similar (with the exception of the phosphoprotein, which shows significant variation).